Strong, Green Retaining Wall For Sensitive Historical Site

 The conventional approach calls for constructing a concrete retaining wall.
 However, such a solution would not fit in with the nature of the site, and would pose logistical problems in terms of delivering the necessary materials to the site.

-The Solution – Neoloy Geocells
+The Solution – Neoloy Tough-Cells

-The client built retaining walls with Neoloy Geocells, which were colored to suit to the hue of the soil.
+The client built retaining walls with Neoloy Tough-Cells, which were colored to suit to the hue of the soil.
 The flexibility of the solution enabled it to easily stabilize and fit the irregular yet sensitive slope.
 The Neoloy cells were filled with topsoil to enable the growth of vegetation for a natural landscape.

-Neoloy Geocells enabled the integration of strong, flexible “green” retaining walls at a sensitive location.
+Neoloy Tough-Cells enabled the integration of strong, flexible “green” retaining walls at a sensitive location.
 If necessary, these walls can be easily dismantled in the future without damage to the site, thus restoring it to its previous state.